 Postural Exercises Combat These Negative Effects

 To start this exercise, sit or stand against a wall (preferably with bare feet) with your thoracic spine (mid back – shoulder blade area) against the wall.
 Your head should be against the wall,but if this causes you to look up or down – or if you are unable to get your head to the wall, then place a folded towel behind your head.
 Your buttocks should touch the wall, and there will be space behind your lower back, too.
 This inward curve is the lumbar (low back) lordosis and should be curved-in when you sit or stand.
 If you are standing, then your legs should be slightly bent with your feet 4-5 inches away from the wall.
-If you are sitting, then your hips and knees should be bent to no less than 90 degrees.
+When sitting, the hips and knees should be bent to no less than 90 degrees.
 If you feel hip pain after this or other exercises, you may need to address that, too.

-This exercise will take practice and repetition to learn, and it may take time – like with all good things – to show results.
-Be patient, as it typically takes a long time to lose your posture and may take a similar length of time to get it back.
+This exercise will take practice and repetition to learn.
+It may take time – like with all good things – to show results.
+Be patient, as it typically takes a while to lose your posture.
+It may take a similar length of time to get it back.
 If you want to get it right and make sure that you get effective results, get help from a PT trained in GravityFit, like the ones available through Duffy and Bracken Physical Therapy at Maiden Lane Medical.

 For those simply looking for a conveniently located physical therapy provider or a clinic near them, the BetterPT Clinic Locator tool or the BetterPT app are great options and can put you into contact with qualified and capable physical therapy professionals with just a few keystrokes.
-Since physical therapy doesn’t need a primary care physician’s referral in many cases, if you feel that your posture is in need of improvement, don’t hesitate to reach out today!
+Physical therapy doesn’t need a primary care physician’s referral in many cases.
+If you feel that your posture is in need of improvement, don’t hesitate to reach out today.

 Ann Duffy, M.A., P.T., founder of Duffy & Bracken Physical Therapy, received her Bachelor’s degree in Physical Therapy from Ithaca College.
 She has been a physical therapist for 36 years.
-In 1995 she decided to become a Women’s Health specialist to treat incontinence and pelvic pain becoming one of NYC’s first pelvic floor physical therapists and remains one of the few specialists in this area.
-This work combines her skills in manual therapy and exercise techniques with biofeedback and behavioral re-education and has been highly successful in helping patients overcome incontinence and pelvic pain.
+In 1995 she decided to become a Women’s Health specialist to treat incontinence and pelvic pain.
+She became one of NYC’s first pelvic floor physical therapists and remains one of the few specialists in this area.
+This work combines her skills in manual therapy and exercise techniques with biofeedback and behavioral re-education.
+It has been highly successful in helping patients overcome incontinence and pelvic pain.
 Ann added Carolyn Richardson’s work through GravityFit in 2015 to her practice and has seen outstanding results both professionally and personally.